Hailey Kinsel

 Hailey Kinsel (born October 3, 1994), is an American professional rodeo cowgirl who specializes in barrel racing and competes in the Women's Professional Rodeo Association (WPRA).
 She won the WPRA barrel-racing world championship in 2018, 2019, 2020, and 2022 at the National Finals Rodeo (NFR).
 She has also won the NFR Average title once in 2020.
-Kinsel and her horses have qualified for the NFR eight consecutive times in her years in professional rodeo from 2017 through 2024.
+Kinsel and her horses have qualified for the NFR nine consecutive times in her years in professional rodeo from 2017 through 2025.
 She has been competing in rodeo since adolescence, winning awards through high school and college in both barrel racing and breakaway roping, as well as professional rodeo.
 Her horse, Sister, won the Barrel Racing Horse of the Year Award in 2018 and 2025.

 Early life

 Hailey Kinsel was born on October 3, 1994.
 She grew up in Cotulla, Texas, with her parents Dan and Leslie Kinsel (née Walker).
 Her mother, who has an equestrian background, is a former Miss Rodeo Texas in 1980.
 Her parents own a commercial beef cattle ranch, and were instrumental in fostering her interest in rodeo and horses because they both had rodeo backgrounds.
 They enabled her and her brother to compete in horse and other sports in addition to academic and livestock events.
 Kinsel initially preferred to compete as a gymnast.
 When she turned 11, she became more interested in barrel racing and rodeo.